QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Calculational details

 The momentum modes for the MIT boundary condition on a sphere can be obtained by solving the Dirac equation for fermions of mass $M$ and imposing the MIT boundary condition \eqn{MIT} on the eigenfunction.
 The allowed momentum modes satisfy the condition \cite{Greiner:1995jn}, \beq j_{l_\kappa}(pR) = - \, \text{sign}(\kappa)\left(\frac{p}{E+M}\right) j_{l_{\bar \kappa}}(pR). \eeq{MITcond} Here, $j_{l}$ is $l^{th}$ order spherical Bessel function, and

 The energy eigenvalue for such a system is,

 where $q_{\kappa,i}\equiv pR$ is obtained by solving \eqn{MITcond}.
-Here, $i$ is the radial excitation quantum number ($i=1,2,3,...$) and $\kappa=\pm(j+1/2)$ is for the total angular momentum, $j=1/2, 3/2, ...$.
+Here, $i$ is the radial excitation quantum number ($i=1,2,3,...$) and $\kappa=\pm(j+1/2)$, where $j=1/2, 3/2, ...$ is the total angular momentum quantum number.
 Replacing the three-momentum integral in \eqn{pot} by a sum over these modes leads to \eqn{potfv}.